-3.1 | Reading lists and representations
+3.1 Reading lists and Representations

-Just as anti-racist work has been diluted by the diversity agenda, so too decolonization activities have struggled to maintain credibility and effectiveness once university-led EDI initiatives take them over.
-In much of the literature universities make available online, the inclusivity and diversity agendas and decolonization agenda often appear to coincide most obviously in the arena of the curriculum.
-While inclusive curriculum work has its roots in disabilities activism (Gibson, 2015), it is now often synonymous with the decolonization agenda.
-However, decolonizing the curriculum must engage with every aspect of design, delivery and assessment.
+Just as anti-racist work has been diluted by the diversity agenda, so too decolonisation activities have struggled to maintain credibility and effectiveness once university-led EDI initiatives take them over.
+In much of the literature universities make available online, the inclusivity and diversity agendas and decolonisation agenda often appear to coincide most obviously in the arena of the curriculum.
+While inclusive curriculum work has its roots in disabilities activism (Gibson 2015), it is now often synonymous with the decolonisation agenda.
+However, decolonising the curriculum must engage with every aspect of design, delivery and assessment.
 This includes vexing questions not just on who is teaching, but on how and what they are teaching.
-In the UK, the related campaigns "Why is my Professor not Black?" and "Why is my curriculum so white?" both address these issues as a pair which are part of the same problem.
-Yet this simplified approach to challenging the white-centrism of much of the work in the social sciences has also been fraught with frustrations and compromises, and can still mobilize identity and positionality in problematic ways.
+In the UK, the related campaigns 'Why is my Professor not Black?' and 'Why is my curriculum so white?' both address these issues as a pair which are part of the same problem.
+Yet this simplified approach to challenging the white-centrism of much of the work in the social sciences, has also been fraught with frustrations and compromises, and can still mobilise identity and positionality in problematic ways.

-It is not helpful to increase citations of women and minoritized scholars (as if the two were always only ever separate), and to incorporate linguistic and geographic variety in readings if the way in which this work is taught retains the core/periphery, canon/critique model of teaching delivered by disinterested academics, or some who might even be hostile to the work of the subaltern scholars that they are teaching.
-There is also the ongoing concern with "academic freedom" which resulted in one white male professor suggesting that what he was being asked to do (review his reading lists) was "Stalinist".
-The lack of BAME academics may shock university leaders - only 0.6% of Professors in the UK are Black and there are disproportionately low figures for other minoritized groups - but the pipeline into academia is leaking, with high rates of attrition for BAME students (Advance HE, 2019b).
-A cynical belief in meritocratic systems, and the myth of the obviousness of academic "quality" can explain why both representation on lists and in jobs, is slow to change.
-As social scientists we should know that what constitutes "good" work in any given discipline is socially produced and maintained in ways that allow universities to reproduce themselves in their own images.
-This social shaping and transmission of "quality" is also a movable feast, allowing hiring and promotions committees to bend rules, regulations and policies to breaking point.
-The narrative that "the best person for the job" will always get it is extraordinarily flexible.
-Best for whom?
-Best at what?
-Best for what purpose?
-By what measures?
+It is not helpful to increase citations of women and minoritised scholars (as if the two were always only ever separate), and to incorporate linguistic and geographic variety in readings if the way in which this work is taught retains the core/periphery, canon/critique model of teaching delivered by disinterested academics, or some who might even be hostile to the work of the subaltern scholars that they are teaching.
+There is also the ongoing concern with 'academic freedom' which resulted in one white male professor suggesting that what he was being asked to do (review his reading lists) was 'Stalinist'.
+Lack of BAME academics may shock university leaders - only 0.6% of Professors in the UK are Black and there are disproportionately low figures for other minoritised groups - but the pipeline into academia is leaking, with high rates of attrition for BAME students (Advance UK 2019b).
+A cynical belief